 You Decide To Read This Article Because Of Its Headline

 Now you see how important headlines are?

 8/10 of readers will read your headline, while only 2/10 will read your article.
 Furthermore, once these people have reached your page, about 38% would bounce off the page even before they read your first paragraph.

-So to ensure your article get the attention it deserves, you have to write headlines that make people want to find out more.
+So to ensure your article gets the attention it deserves, you have to write headlines that make people want to find out more.

 And You Were Interested In The Headline Because It Appealed To Your Self-Interest

-John Caples mentioned four main important qualities a headline may posses: self-interest, news, curiosity, quick and easy; and ranked self-interest as the most important one of all.
+John Caples mentioned four main important qualities a headline may possess: self-interest, news, curiosity, quick and easy; and ranked self-interest as the most important one of all.